-Some old CTs had dual rear sprockets (not unlike a derailing pushbike), others had no less than a dual-range gearbox like a proper 4×4!
+Some old CTs had dual rear sprockets (not unlike a derailing pushbike), others had no less than a dual-range gearbox like a proper 4×4.
 Honda took this seriously, although swapping frontsprockets (as I’ve done myself on various desert bikes with long approach rides) is easier than swapping rears as it eliminates faffing with chain lengths.
-Hard to believe but from the Jap spec sheet (bottom of the page) and the image left (could be a prototype) it does appear their CT125 gets L <–> H dual range too (it’s common for Jap spec models to be higher-spec / more exotic than what we get).
+Hard to believe but from the Jap spec sheet (bottom of the page) and the image left (could be a prototype) it does appear their CT125 gets L <–> H dual range too (it’s common for Jap spec models to be higher-spec / more exotic than export models).
 From my 4×4 experience I know that low-range is mostly about control: carefully picking your way through rough terrain or pulling out of power-sapping conditions without stressing the clutch.
-As we all know, first gear on most regular bikes is too high – hence the spare small front sprocket idea.
+As we all know, first gear on most regular bikes is too high when off-road – hence the spare small front sprocket idea.
 I wouldn’t be surprised if the EU/NA CT125s end up having the regular four speed boxes.
-Enough chat; let’s speculate on the images below.
+Enough chat: let’s speculate on the images below.
 Click for larger.

 Later… After spending a few of hours putting all this together I’m not sure I’ve convinced myself a CT125 is for me.
 It’s just a spin-off from the Super Cub/Grom/Monkey Bike which I’d never see as contenders.
-The mpg is stunning but it’s a low-powered ONE TWO FIVE with poor standing eros which just doesn’t suit my size.
-It would make an easy-to-ride scoot for my Morocco tours and be loads more fun than the 310GSs we use, but if I’m going in this direction for my own bike I’d sooner import an AG190 which will probably end up costing the same. or just calm down and get a CRF-L like everyone else.
+The mpg is stunning but it’s a low-powered ONE TWO FIVE with poor standing ergos which just doesn’t suit my size.
+It would make an easy-to-ride scoot for my Morocco tours and be loads more fun than the 310GSs we use, but if I’m going in this direction for my own bike I’d sooner import an AG190 which will probably end up costing the same. or just calm down and get a CRF250L like everyone else.

 Are we ready for electric motos?
 Probably not, but I did atwitterpoll and it looks like we certainly want them.